 “A guarantor is a job that exists on the Darknet.
 It is a person who acts as a mediator for the buyer and seller.
 Their services are used to reduce the risk of fraud during the transaction, and because the guarantor typically receives the requested sum from the buyer in cryptocurrency and sends it to the seller in any convenient manner,”Eugene explains.

 The first contact with the attacker was made through a guarantor.
 When the cyber criminal was convinced that the investigator could be trusted, he agreed to communicate directly and provided a personal phone number.
 This was a critical step in de-anonymizing the offender.
 The provided number was only used for payment transactions by the cybercriminal.
-The FS Group investigator was able to determine that the phone with this number was only turned on once – to register on the payment service’s website.
 Furthermore, the phone number helped in determining the details of the attacker’s e-wallet.
 By using this information, the expert gained access to a personal account in one of the Ukrainian banks, from which the cybercriminal withdrew funds.

-The R&F department used data from payment services to associate the attacker’s phone number with geolocation and establish his identity using OSINT and CSINT tools.
+The R&F department used data from payment services to establish his identity using OSINT and CSINT tools.
 OSINT and CSINT are technologies for retrieving data from different sources of information.
 FS Group has developed its own OSINT and CSINT tools, which, using unique algorithms, allow us to conduct highly efficient and fast information research to investigate cyber incidents.

 “It is critical to not only identify a person but also to demonstrate his or her attitude toward cybercrime.
 Hacked accounts and gadgets are frequently used as cover by experienced criminals.
 As a result, the most responsible aspect of the work is determining the suspect’s involvement,”mentions the expert.